dyno/vmss.scripts/README.md

 # vmss.scripts
-vmss file parser using construct
+This is another vmss/vmsn file parser using construct

 ## usage
 ```sh